 A sound strategy for improving listening skills is adopting the techniques of veteran salespeople.
 A good salesperson is always listening and paying close attention to what his or her prospects or customers are saying.
 One way to remember what people say is to repeat back to them what they are saying, so that the thought is understood and remembered.

-One of the hardest things to do during a first face-to-face conversation with someone is to remember the person’s name.
+One of the hardest things to do during a first conversation with someone is to remember the person’s name.
 A loud environment such as a busy restaurant or a convention hall may limit what you hear the person saying.

 So you don’t forget the name ask if the person has a business card.
 On the back of the card, write the date of the conversation and notes about the conversation, such as information you have promised to send to the speaker.